3. EE 0 - Single Site Run

 Example Experiment 0: We want to conduct a full single-site simulation, explore the output data and produce preliminary plots.

-The example solutions assume that you are running on the dvmdostem
+The example solutions assume that you are running on the dvmdostem Docker

 stack.
 Example solutions are presented in collapsable blocks.
 The blocks are